-Insert information from the Address Book into Word
+How to insert information from the Address Book into Microsoft Word

 Applies to Word 97 and above.

 When you insert information from the Address Book into a Word document, the items of information and their page layout are pre-defined.
-Often, this is not appropriate.
-For example, you may want to include information such as a phone number, or you may want the surname followed by the first name.
+Sometimes, this is not suitable.
+For example, possibly, you want to include information such as a telephone number, or possibly, you want the surname and then the first name.

 One method of specifying the information that is extracted and its layout is to use a special AutoText entry called AddressLayout.
 The Microsoft Knowledge Base article number Q212345 explains how to do this for Word 2000, but the method also applies to Word 97.

-A disadvantage with this method is that you can have only one format.
-Using the macro described here, you can define as many formats as you need by using a different macro for each format.
+A disadvantage with the Microsoft method is that you can have only one format.
+Using the TechScribe macro, you can specify as many formats as you need by using a different macro for each format.

-The macro is designed primarily to extract mailing information from Contacts in Microsoft Outlook.
-By default, when you select a name, the macro inserts the following:
+The macro extracts mailing information from Contacts in Microsoft Outlook.
+By default, when you select a name, the macro inserts the following data:

 Name (as displayed in the Address Book)